matted47/premier-league-data/README.md

 With Node & npm installed run 'npm install', then 'npm run start' in command line

-To make API calls, register for a free API key here - https://www.football-data.org/ Paste it in src/instances/axios.js replacing the placeholder text.
+To make API calls, register for a free API key here - https://www.football-data.org/ Paste it in src/instances/axios.js, replacing the placeholder text